-James Antoniou, Head of Wills at the Co-operative Legal Services, explains to K9 Magazine why it is so important to create a will setting out wishes as to how individuals would like their estate to be distributed, in the event of their death, and the key things that need to be considered when doing so.
+James Antoniou is an expert in wills at a leading UK legal firm.
+James has got some top tips for K9 Magazine readers on why it is so important to create a will setting out wishes as to how individuals would like their estate to be distributed, in the event of their death as well as the key things that need to be considered if you want to make sure your dog will be cared for if you are no longer alive.

 Trusted individuals can also be nominated in a will to handle the administrative side of dealing with property and possessions, such as beloved pets, after your death as well as managing any ongoing trusts to ensure that family and future generations are protected.